nzpc/nzpc.github.io/content/_index.md

 date: 2022-12-30T10:33:12Z
 menu_hack: "home"
 ---
-# Planning for the New Zealand Programming Contest for 2025 will start shortly.
+# Planning for the New Zealand Programming Contest for 2025 is underway.
+# Problems are being set and sites are being organised.

 ## Results
 * [2024 Results](/results/2024/)